Christmas Team Building Activities to Build Morale and Fun at Work

 What Makes the Charity Activities So Fun Is that They Combine Team Building and Charitable Donations.

-By the way, don’t focus on the manual labor.
+By the way, don’t focus on the manual labor aspect.
 For instance, in a Build-A-Bike ® activity, the actual building of the bike only takes about 10 minutes.
-Organizers often get confused because they think the bike building is the most important part.
-And the more bikes you build, the better the activity.
-This way of thinking, though can cause huge problems.
+There’s often confusion because organizers think the bike building is the most important part.
+Many also believe the more bikes you build, the better the activity.
+This way of thinking can cause huge problems.

 I’ll give you an example.
-When we organize a charity bike build, we put together different games that the group plays to earn the bike parts.
+When we organize a charity bike build, we create different games that the group plays to earn bike parts.
 The activities require a number of different skills.
 They also require the small groups to interact with each other.
 So if there are eight people on each team, the entire team participates in the process.
-One team member may earn the handlebars while another earns the front tire.
-So even if some team members are not really mechanically inclined, as the team earns the last bike part, they all feel a sense of accomplishment.
+One team member may earn the handlebars, while another earns the front tire.
+Even if some team members aren’t mechanically inclined, when the team earns the last bike part, everyone feels accomplished.

-Also, if your group builds eight bicycles, it will be pretty easy for a children’s charity to organize eight kids to come to your meeting.
-However, if you build 100 bicycles, the odds of any charity being able to organize 100 children coming to your meeting is pretty slim.
+Also, if your group builds eight bicycles, it will be pretty easy for a children’s charity to organize eight kids to attend.
+On the other hand, imagine you build 100 bicycles.
+Odds of any charity being able to organize 100 children to attend your meeting is pretty slim.
 Less tends to be more in this type of activity.

 What Happens If You Have a Remote Team?
 Virtual Christmas Party Ideas.

-Obviously, you can always organize a virtual happy hour.
+Obviously, you can organize a virtual happy hour.
 These virtual Christmas parties can be fun, and they can build morale and teamwork.
-They can also be cheesy and awkward.
-So, organize these activities with caution.
 If you decide to go this route, put some thought and preparation into the activity.

 For instance, most liquor stores offer single-shot bottles like you typically get on an airplane.
 You could purchase three or four of these for each of your participants.
 Then, send them out in a gift box with a branded glass that has the company logo on it.
 Label the outside of the box with “Do not open until [date of your virtual happy hour.]”
 As you start the video call, everyone gets to open their box.
 You can have some fun talking about which each will open first, etc. Alternatively, you can send out mini-wine bottles along with a wine glass.